 Regardless of the certificate you choose, all MDI students take a similar core curriculum and have the option to get first-hand experience in industry through an internship, or do a research thesis.

 Most full-time students will take 4 terms to complete the Master of Digital Innovation in the following sequence.
-If opting to take a certificate, students must meet requirements for the certificate through elective options.

 A typical course schedule follows this outline: